wp-plugins/social-media-feather/readme.txt

 The **WordPress social media following** offered by the plugin includes all major social network providers and tools like Facebook, Twitter, Google+, Pinterest, Linkedin, YouTube, tumblr, instagram, flickr, foursquare, vimeo or RSS.

-The plugin also offers widgets for sharing and following buttons that you can place in any widgetized area in your site.
-Widgets also expose some settings to tweak appearance.
+Our social media plugin also offers widgets for sharing and following buttons that you can place in any widgetized area in your site and the widgets also expose some settings and parameters to tweak the appearance of the social buttons.
+The plugin also provides shortcodes that can be used for the same purpose, creating both share and follow buttons and allowing selection of visibility of different social media networks or reordering how the various social networks appear (see example shortcodes at the bottom).

 You can disable automatic rendering of social icons for specific posts by using *Custom Fields*.
 Simply set a custom field of `synved_social_exclude_share` to "yes" (without quotes) to disable rendering of sharing buttons on the post/page or `synved_social_exclude_follow` to "yes" (without quotes) to remove following buttons from the post or alternatively `synved_social_exclude` to disable both.
+The *Custom Fields* editor needs to be enabled on your post/page edit screen by clicking at the top right where it says "Screen Options".

 = Features =
 * Integrated WordPress social sharing for all your posts